 External routes are propagated through an OSPF area as a type 5 from an ASBR, or type 7 LSA from an ASBR in an NSSA.
-These routes from outside the OSPF domain are can either be E1 or E2 routes and they are treated in slightly different ways.
+These routes from outside the OSPF domain, can either be E1 or E2 routes and they are treated in slightly different ways.
 In this article we will discuss the difference E1 vs E2.

-If 2 external type 2 routes exist with the same metric to the same destination the route with the lowest metric to the ASBRwill be used.
+If 2 external type 2 routes exist with the same metric to the same destination the route with the lowest metric to the ASBR will is used.
 Also if an E1 and E2 route exist to the same destination the E1 route will always be preferred irrespective of the metric.

-E1 includes – internal cost to ASBR added to external cost,
+E1 includes – the internal cost to ASBR added to the external cost,

 E2 does not include – internal cost. it is same as external cost.

-Below Diagram will help in understanding how OSPF E1 and E2 external routes are calculate external routes within OSPF domain –
+Below Diagram will help in understanding how OSPF E1 and E2 external routes are calculated external routes within the OSPF domain –